sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 - How to make use of **asynchronous development model**
 - How to use persistence such as *Redis* and *MySQL* with the help of Vert.x data access components

-This is the first part of Vert.x Blueprint.
+This is the first part of **Vert.x Blueprint Project**.
 The code developed in this tutorial is available on [GitHub](https://github.com/sczyh30/vertx-blueprint-todo-backend/tree/master).

 ## Introduction to Vert.x